 In skylore and in Greek mythology, Cassiopeia was a beautiful and vain queen of Ethiopia.
 It’s said that she committed the sin of pride by boasting that both she and her daughter Andromeda were more beautiful than Nereids, or sea nymphs.
 Pridefulness, in mythology, is never wise.

 Her boast angered Poseidon, god of the sea, who sent a sea monster (Cetus the Whale) to ravage the kingdom.
 To pacify the monster, Cassiopeia’s daughter, Princess Andromeda, was left tied to a rock by the sea.
 Cetus was about to devour her when Perseus the Hero happened by on Pegasus, the Flying Horse.

 Perseus rescued the princess, and all lived happily … and the gods were pleased, so all of these characters were elevated to the heavens as stars.

 But – because of her vanity – Cassiopeia suffered an indignity.
 At some times of the night or year, this constellation has more the shape of the letter M, and you might imagine the Queen reclining on her starry throne.
 At other times of year or night – as in the wee hours between midnight and dawn in February and March – Cassiopeia’s Chair dips below the celestial pole.
 And then this constellation appears to us on Earth more like the letter W.

 It’s then that the Lady of the Chair, as she is sometimes called, is said to hang on for dear life.
 If Cassiopeia the Queen lets go, she will drop from the sky into the ocean below, where the Nereids must still be waiting.

-Bottom line: The constellation Cassiopeia the Queen has the distinct shape of a W or M. Find her in the northeastern sky in Northern Hemisphere autumn.
+Bottom line: Cassiopeia the Queen is an easy-to-find constellation.
+It has the shape of a W or M. Look in the north-northeast sky on September and October evenings.